Neighbors Helping Neighbors since 1984.

 Wednesdays 9:00am - 12:00pm

-second Tuesday of every month 6:00pm - 7:00pm
+Second Tuesday of every month 6:00pm - 7:00pm

 HOLIDAY CLOSURES

-The Pantry will be closed for the holidays on December 25, 2024 and January 1, 2025.
+The Pantry will be closed for the holidays on December 17 and December 31st, 2025.

 LATEST NEWS & UPDATES:

-BRING YOUR OWN BAGS BEGINNING MARCH 6th!
+CLIENTS - BRING YOUR OWN BAGS

-The Pantry will no longer have plastic bags available to provide to clients as of Wednesday March 6th.
+The Pantry will no longer have plastic bags available to provide to clients as of Wednesday, March 6th, 2024.
 Clients must bring their own reusable bags to take food home.
 Several resusable bags will be provided in March during the client’s first visit, and they are encouraged to bring their own.
 Those who don’t bring their reusable bags after their first visit will be offered leftover cardboard boxes to gather their groceries together.

 Food insecurity is the state of being without a reliable or sufficient quantity of affordable, nutritious food.